Barstool Sports is new title sponsor of Arizona Bowl

 Behind its brash and sometimes controversial content, Barstool Sports’ social media accounts have exceeded over 38.4 million followers — including 14.1 million on TikTok, an ever-growing video-sharing platform.
 According to the bowl committee, 70% of Barstool users on social media and the company’s app are under the age of 30.

+"They are the fastest-growing company on the internet and the preeminent digital company for the attention economy," Adair said.

-Portnoy, whose social media handle is “@stoolpresidente,” has over 3.7 million followers on his Instagram page.
+Portnoy, whose social media handle is “@stoolpresidente,” has over 3.7 million followers on Instagram.

 Recently, Barstool Sports has produced on-demand content and streaming services on Roku, Amazon FireTV, Apple TV and Android TV.
 Barstool also established a partnership with Penn National Gaming for $163 million in 2020, and created the Barstool Sportsbook, a mobile app for sports gambling.

+Adair called Barstool "the content destination for millennial and (generation Z) audiences."

 The bowl and Barstool both make charity a priority.
-In six years, the non-profit Arizona Bowl has donated $4.5 million to local charities and foundations.
+In six years, the non-profit Arizona Bowl has donated $4.5 million to local nonprofits.

 The Barstool Fund was assembled at the height of the COVID-19 pandemic in order to aid struggling small business owners and local restaurants grappling with the business effects of the novel virus.
 Thousands of donations poured in, with celebrities Aaron Rodgers, Tom Brady, Elon Musk and Guy Fieri, among others, leading the way.
 The Barstool Fund has raised more than $35 million.